so-faya/Random_python_projects/README.md

 Used dictionary, while loop and if statement
 # Day_11 Blackjack game
-used list, if, elif statement, while loop, random, len()function, functions, and so on
+used list, if, elif statement, while loop, random, len()function, functions, and so on Used conditional statement, while loop, random and scope